Lestari Awards 2026

 Renewable Energy

-Recognizing an organization which favors renewable energy sources in its supply and value chain.
-The organization exhibits originality, provides market-based solutions and environmental benefits, whilst making significant socio-economic contribution through the usage of renewable energy in its products and projects.
+Recognizing an organization which favors renewable energy sources in its supply and organization value exhibited chain.
+The originality, provided market-based solutions and environmental benefits, whilst created significant socio-economic contribution through the use of renewable energy in its products and/or programs.
+Program example: - Solar-powered irrigation systems - Utilization of biomass energy - Provide renewable energy solutions, such as solar home system - Solar-powered for energy-intensive industries operations Additional note for Regional Awards: - This is a regional category, if you win, you will need to resubmit your entry in English

 Learn More